otrv4/otrv4/otrv4.md

   * To validate the data message:
     * Verify the MAC tag.
     * Check if the message version is allowed.
-    * Verify that the instance tags are consistant with those used in the DAKE.
+    * Verify that the instance tags are consistent with those used in the DAKE.
     * Verify that the public ECDH key is on curve 448.
     * Verify that the public DH key is from the correct group.